AAbella7529/AAbella7529/README.md

 For coding I currently used: Python, Linux, Shell Bash Scripting, SQL and PowerShell Prompt.

-I have a keen interest in Creativity and Web Design.
+:paintbrush:  I have a keen interest in Creativity and Web Design.

 ![Create3](https://github.com/AAbella7529/AAbella7529/assets/158771536/496bb986-3156-4389-afb8-ec557d83a40a)